4 Charming Places to Visit in the Cotswolds

 Since you only have a day to spare, you’ll want to opt for a faster transportation method to make the most of your experience.
 Renting a car and driving to the Cotswolds is one such alternative, but if you’ve never driven on the left side of the road before this may not be the best time to start.

-In my opinion, the safest and hassle-free way to get to the Cotswolds is to book a tour with transportation included.
+In my opinion, the safest and most hassle-free way to get to the Cotswolds is to book a tour with transportation included.
 GetYourGuide and Viator offer such Cotswolds small group day trips from London, driving you via minibus or air conditioned coach.
-The right tour depends on what exactly you’re seeking.
+The right tour for you depends on what type of experience you’re seeking.

 Assuming you’re embarking on the same tour that I booked, you’ll be picked up next to Urban Baristas in South Kensington by a minibus provided by the tour operator.
 Given that you’ll be sitting on a bus for a good hour and a half, I’d recommend arriving a bit early to use the facilities inside the shop and grab a cup of coffee while you’re there.
 Show your electronic tickets to the driver to check in, and soon you’ll be on your way to the Cotswolds!